-In this article, some most common guidance in naming conventions will be given and shown how ApexSQL Refactor, a free SQL formatting Visual Studio and SSMS add-in with nearly 200 formatting options, can help in achieving capitalization consistency among team members.
+In this article, some most common guidance in naming conventions will be given and shown how ApexSQL Refactor, SQL formatting Visual Studio and SSMS add-in with nearly 200 formatting options, can help in achieving capitalization consistency among team members.

 Database identifier naming rules

 Database object names are referred as identifiers, and are created when a database object is defined.
 For example, the following statement creates a table with the identifier MyTable and a column with the identifier KeyColumn:

 Many developers use singular names when naming a table, e.g. Person, Employee, Product, List.

 This is also used as a standard in Adventure Works databases and many guidelines.
 The reason for this suggestion is avoiding errors due to pluralization in the database development process.

 However, if you choose to follow the ISO 11179 naming convention standard use plural names, e.g. Persons, Employees, Products, Lists.

 Stored procedures names must comply with the rules for identifiers.
 Also, the prefix in the name of the stored procedure should not be sp_. sp_ is a reserved prefix for system stored procedures, and naming a stored procedure with a sp_ prefix may lead to a conflict with system stored procedures that may be added in the future.
 SQL Server will look for a stored procedure that begins with a sp_ prefix in the master database first, and if any stored procedure created by the user has the same name as the system stored procedure it will never be executed even if the user-created stored procedure is qualified with the owner/database name.